allegravia/tutorial_formative_assessment/formative_assessment_in_practice/README.md

 ## Learning Outcomes:

-By the end of instructions, learners will be able to:
+By the end of instruction, learners will be able to:

     - Describe why formative assessment is essential in learning and teaching
     - Explain how formative assessment can be used by learners